The Ultimate Yogi’s Guide To Ubud

 - Soma – This place is more than just a cafe – it’s also a space for community gatherings.
 I was particularly obsessed with their fresh gado gado rolls and raw dessert.
 Soma is a great cafe to get GO-JEK from.

-- La Pacha Mama - Serves plant-based Mexican and is a must visit if you’re vegetarian.
+- La Pacha Mama & La Cevicheria – These two restaurants are located in the same building and you can order from.
+Think delicious fresh seafood dishes from La Cevicheria and plant-based Mexican from Pacha Mama – a must visit if you’re vegetarian.
 Go for dinner, live music, scrumptious cocktails, tapas and mains.
 Best to go with others to taste as much deliciousness as possible.

 - Seniman – Possibly my favourite coffee in Ubud – you’ll like it too if you like strong coffee.
 I also love the chairs (you’ll see what I mean when you go) and that they use recycled materials where possible (the water cups are the bottoms of recycled bottles).